 When the van door slammed on Offred’s future at the end of The Handmaid’s Tale, readers had no way of telling what lay ahead for her—freedom, prison, or death.
 Margaret Atwood’s sequel picks up the story fifteen years after Offred stepped into the unknown, with the explosive testaments of three female narrators from Gilead.

 If “Pool” was your favorite episode of season one, you’re in luck!
-Episode writer Samantha Irby has a couple of books to hold you over until season two.
+Episode writer Samantha Irby has a few books to hold you over until season two.

 “Samantha Irby is my favorite living writer.
 Actually, I’ll throw in the dead ones too.
 Screw you, Herman Melville.” —Lindy West, author of Shrill